IOWA Magazine | 10-01-2022

 Iowa Homecoming Parade

 This annual celebration through the streets of downtown Iowa City unites town with gown.
 The tradition started in 1917 with horse-drawn floats, and though horses have since been replaced by horsepower, the entries have only grown more elaborate and colorful.
-This year's parade is expected to draw more than 15,000 spectators and will feature current Hawkeye wrestling coaches Tom Brands (92BS) and Clarissa Chun.
+In recent years, the parade has drawn more than 15,000 spectators and featured Hawkeye legends like Caitlin Clark, Spencer Lee, and B.J.
+Armstrong as grand marshal.

 "That little town means so much to me—the scene of growth and development during vital years—joy and melancholy, struggle and triumph.
 I love the people, the campus, the trees, everything about it. " - Hawkeye Heisman Trophy winner Nile Kinnick (40BA) in a 1943 letter to Celia Peairs, a friend who had recently visited Iowa City